Foam Rolling Part 2

 Foam Roll Adductors

-Start by lying face down with foam roller placed on the inside of the leg.
+Start by lying face down with the foam roller placed on the inside of the leg.
 Use both hands and the leg that's not on the roller to support your body weight.
 Roll your groin muscle on the foam roller.
 Roll both high and low, inside and outside the groin muscle group.

 Click Here for foam rolling exercises for your upper body.